zlatozaraZlatkova/jobs-web-app/README.md

 # 1. Project Overview

-## Brief description
+## Brief Description

-The application is job board platform with features for both employees and employers, including authentication, job postings, user profiles, and GitHub integration that fetches public GitHub profile information.
+This application is a job board platform built to connect employers and job seekers efficiently.
+It offers a range of features, including:

+- **User Authentication** – Secure sign-up and login for both employers and job seekers.
+- **Job Postings** – Employers can create, manage, and update job listings.
+- **User Profiles** – Job seekers can build and maintain professional profiles.
+- **GitHub Integration** – Automatically fetches and displays public GitHub profile information to highlight candidates' coding contributions and activity.

+Designed with scalability and ease of use in mind, this platform streamlines the hiring process while providing valuable insights into candidates' technical expertise.

 ## Main Features/Functionalities